courtois-neuromod/cneuromod_embeddings/book/friends-s01_r2_central.md

 ```

 ### intra vs inter subject R2
 This figure compares intra-subject embedding quality (parcellation and data come from the same subject) vs inter-subject embedding quality (parcellation and data come from different subject).
-Average R2 in the cortex is systematically higher intra-subject than inter-subject.
+Average R2 in the central is systematically higher intra-subject than inter-subject.

 ```{code-cell}
 val_r2 = pd.read_pickle(dypac60)